 There are some good reasons for using a quit claim deed in the circumstances described:

 - It is a simple process.
 Quit claim deeds are generally short and straightforward.
-They only need to include the name of the grantor, the name of the grantee, a description of the property, and must be notarized.
-Then filed in the County Recorder’s office.
+They generally include the name of the grantor, the name of the grantee, a description of the property, and must be notarized, then filed in the County Recorder’s office;

-- The simplicity makes it easy to transfer property among family members or to a living trust.
+- The simplicity makes it easy to transfer property among family members or friends;

 What are the Cons of Using a Quit Claim Deed?